 The Toyota Etios Cross is a beefed up version of the standard car and much like the Cross Polo, it gets a large plastic based body kit.
 This is further enhanced in terms of overall toughness through the use of taller wheels and contrast coloured roof rails which can hold luggage up to the range of 50kgs-55kgs.
 The overall design of the car is pretty much the same as the Etios Liva hatchback.
 Other changes from the standard car include the Etios Cross lettering on the side.

-The India spec Etios Cross will get the 1.2-litre petrol unit that produces 79bhp and 104Nm of torque as well as the 1.4-litre diesel unit that does 67bhp and 170Nm of torque.
-Both engines have been mated to a five-speed manual.
-There is a possibility of a TRD Sportivo unit that will get the 1.5-petrol engine and the same 1.4-litre diesel unit.
+The India spec Etios Cross gets the 1.2-litre petrol unit that produces 79bhp and 104Nm of torque as well as the 1.5-litre petrol unit that produces 89bhp and 132Nm of torque.
+Toyota’s 1.4-litre four-pot motor does duty in the oil burner and produces does 67bhp and 170Nm of torque.
+All three engines have been mated to a five-speed manual.

 Competition and price

-The Toyota Etios Cross will compete with the VW Cross Polo, Ford EcoSport, Renault Duster and the Nissan Terrano of which the latter two will be in the lower spec variants.
-It is also expected to get competition in the form of the Mahindra S-101 which will see the light of the day sometime this year.
-It is expected to be priced Rs 20,000 to Rs 30,000 more than the standard car.
-The model sold in India will be locally produced at Toyota’s factory outside Bengaluru and so will have a large amount of localisation, definitely more than the Cross Polo and so that should give it an advantage.
+The Toyota Etios Cross competes with the VW Cross Polo and the Fiat Avventura.
+It is also expected to get competition in the form of the Mahindra S-101 which will see the light of the day sometime next year.
+The model sold in India is produced locally at Toyota’s factory outside Bengaluru and so has a large amount of localisation, definitely more than the Cross Polo and so that should give it an advantage.